 Ok, I was a little back and forth on this last episode.

-I thought… Should I culminate this Japanese Gel Nail Fundamental Series with the obvious next step of gel nails, which would be removal or should I do something even more exciting and talk about pricing.
+I thought… Should I culminate this Japanese Gel Nail Fundamental Series with the obvious next step of gel nails; removal?
+Or do something more exciting and like pricing.

 Alright!
 Super excited about this episode!?
 Are you?

 First off.
 I’m going to go ahead and give you access to my Pricing Cheat Sheet.